mijolabs/ml-translator-api-demo/README.md

-# polyglot-api
+# Polyglot API
-A REST API for translating Chinese and Russian into English using pretrained language models.

-### Features
-- Language detection using FastText.
+Polyglot API is a REST API for translating languages using pretrained language models.
+The stack consists of FastAPI and uvicorn to provide the API service, FastTrack and accompanying language identification model is used for automatic language detection, and Opus-MT language models are used for the text translation.
+Currently only supports the following language pairs, but additional Opus-MT models can be easily added.
+- `ru-en`
--
+- `zh-en`

 ### Local Development
 1. `git clone ...`